abs51295/ossprojects-wiki/Ushahidi-Crowdsourcing.md

-Initial projects were for a customization of the Ushahidi Platform for Peace Corps Volunteers serving in Azerbaijan.
+Initial projects were for a customization of the [Ushahidi Platform](http://ushahidi.com/products/ushahidi-platform) for Peace Corps Volunteers serving in Azerbaijan.
 We want to make this more open for other locations with enhancements, but also work on issues and existing enhancements.

 [Background Information and Initial Code](https://github.com/PeaceCorps/PCAZ)

-Enhancements:
+**Enhancements**

 1. Constrain the zoom level on the map